 - Cut into 1-inch sections, lightly steam, and you will think you are eating mild garlickly-flavored green beans.

 - Garlic scapes can also be pickled or added to homemade flavored vinegars.

 - Toss or brush with olive oil and grill along with some fresh Michigan asparagus (they are in season together).

-- A simple, beautiful, and delicious garlic scape spread or dip can be made by chopping some scapes and mixing them with mayonaise, any white bean dip, cream cheese, or yogurt cheese.
+- A simple, beautiful, and delicious garlic scape spread or dip can be made by chopping some scapes and mixing them with butter, mayonaise, aioli, any white bean dip, cream cheese, or yogurt cheese.

-- Use several scapes under a whole chicken or on top of a large piece of fish, or even a large baking dish of lasagna when in the oven.
+- Use several scapes under a whole chicken, on top of a large piece of fish, or even a large baking dish of lasagna when in the oven.